-This guide is for the parent who has heard the word "boarding" come up at home.
-Maybe their own idea, maybe a friend's recommendation, maybe a child's surprising request.
-It covers what boarding actually means in 2026, who it suits, who it doesn't, what it costs after VAT, how the application process works for both UK and overseas families, and the things schools tend not to say in their brochures.
+This guide is for parents at that early-thinking stage.
+It covers what boarding actually means now, who it tends to suit and who it doesn't, what it costs after VAT, how the process works for both UK and overseas families, and the things schools tend not to mention until you ask.

 The short version.
-UK boarding in 2026 means 20% VAT on fees, fewer schools that are genuinely full boarding than brochures suggest, and pastoral care transformed by two decades of Ofsted scrutiny.
+UK boarding in 2026 means 20% VAT on fees, fewer schools that are genuinely full boarding than they claim to be, and pastoral care that's been transformed since the 1990s — through ISI inspection, much closer safeguarding regulation, and a generation of heads who've made wellbeing a real priority rather than a line on the website.
 The biggest question isn't full vs weekly vs flexi.
 It's whether your child wants to go.

-The word "boarding" covers a much wider range of arrangements than it used to.
-A school that calls itself a boarding school today might mean any of three quite different things, and the difference matters far more than parents tend to realise on the first visit.
+"Boarding" doesn't mean one thing anymore.
+A school that calls itself a boarding school today might be running any of three quite different setups, and the difference matters more than most parents realise on a first visit.

-Full, weekly, and flexi, and the gap between brochure and reality
+Full, weekly, and flexi, and the gap between marketing and reality

 Full boarding, in its traditional sense, is seven nights a week at school.
 Boys and girls come home for exeat weekends (typically two or three a term), half-term, and the end of term.
 Everything else happens at school: homework, sport, weekend trips, Sunday lunch, evenings in the boarding house with the people they live alongside.